CheesecakeTV/SwiftGUI-Docs/03 Advanced tutorials/Creating custom themes.md

 You can't enter color-names like `"blue"`, only color-codes.
 Also, don't add `#` in front of the color-code.

+Using this template is a lot easier than creating a full theme.
+Not to forget, if elements are added to SwiftGUI, I'll update the template for you.

 ### Well looking color-combinations
-Not all good looking color-combination also work well for GUIs.
+Not all good looking color-combination also work well using the template.
 In fact, most of them don't.

 Follow these guidelines when chosing the colors to maximize your chance of creating something good-looking: